 - Vasile VC, Chai HS, Abdeldayem D, Afessa B, Jaffe AS.
 Elevated cardiac troponin T levels in critically ill patients with sepsis.
 Am J Med 2013;126:1114-21.

-Clinical Topics: Acute Coronary Syndromes, Anticoagulation Management, Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, ACS and Cardiac Biomarkers, Anticoagulation Management and ACS, Nonstatins, Novel Agents, Statins, Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Nuclear Imaging
+Clinical Topics: Acute Coronary Syndromes, Anticoagulation Management, Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Atherosclerotic Disease (CAD/PAD), ACS and Cardiac Biomarkers, Anticoagulation Management and ACS, Nonstatins, Novel Agents, Statins, Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Nuclear Imaging

-Keywords: Acute Coronary Syndrome, Adrenergic beta-Antagonists, Angina Pectoris, Angiotensin-Converting Enzyme Inhibitors, Aspirin, Biological Markers, Catecholamines, Comorbidity, Coronary Angiography, Coronary Artery Disease, Critical Illness, Drug Interactions, Heparin, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Hypotension, Intensive Care Units, Myocardial Infarction, Platelet Aggregation, Platelet Aggregation Inhibitors, Prospective Studies, Renal Insufficiency, Retrospective Studies, Sepsis, Troponin
+Keywords: Acute Coronary Syndrome, Adrenergic beta-Antagonists, Angina Pectoris, Angiotensin-Converting Enzyme Inhibitors, Aspirin, Biomarkers, Catecholamines, Comorbidity, Coronary Angiography, Coronary Artery Disease, Critical Illness, Drug Interactions, Heparin, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Hypotension, Intensive Care Units, Myocardial Infarction, Platelet Aggregation, Platelet Aggregation Inhibitors, Prospective Studies, Renal Insufficiency, Retrospective Studies, Sepsis, Troponin

 < Back to Listings